 There was another sailboat in the cove the British S/Y Cresswell Jenny with Karin and Andrew Gerswell.
 I anchored without any difficulty in 4.5 m depth letting out only 20 m of chain so that Thetis will not drift too far within the narrow cove.

 After some rest and when the sun was low in the horizon I removed the tent and launched the dinghy, a rather lengthy operation.
 I then helped Andrew set a second anchor because the two boats were drifting too close to each other.
 Following this operation Karin and Andrew came aboard Thetis for an ouzo.

 The crew of Thetis was too tired and too lazy to cook so I settled for an omelet and some rice.
 I was hopping for a spectacular moon-rise, the moon being one day short of full, but I was disappointed.
 It rose behind the island in the SSE.

 Wednesday August 9, 2006 Day 2

 This was a hot and lazy day spent mostly in organizing Thetis for cruising.
-The forecasts call for SW wind, strong in the afternoon but then weakening in the evening.
-I decided to sail to Rhinia overnight and enjoy the full moon while it is calm.
+The forecasts called for SW wind, strong in the afternoon but then weakening in the evening.
+I decided to sail to Rhinia overnight and enjoy the full moon while it was calm.